-IIT Fee Structure 2025- IIT aspirants can check this article regarding the IIT fees for 4 years BTech.
+IIT Fee Structure 2025- Candidates can check the IIT 2025 fee structure on this page.
 It includes IIT admission fees, tuition fees, exam fees and other amenities fees.
 As observed, the overall tuition fees for IITs vary between Rs 8 lakhs to 11 Lakhs.
 To gain admission to these colleges, candidates have to take IIT JEE Main and JEE Advanced exams.
-The number of seats for undergraduate programmes was 17740 in the Indian Institutes of Technology in 2024.
-Further information will be updated on the official website of JoSAA.
+The number of seats for undergraduate programmes was 17740 in the Indian Institutes of Technology.

 The Indian Institutes of Technology are autonomous and are considered some of the prime institutes in India.
 The Government of India places a huge emphasis on these institutions of prime importance.
 There are 23 IITs in India funded and supported by the central government.
 The Institutes of Technology Act, of 1961 is the governing body of all the IITs in India and they have been declared as institutes of national importance.
 The IITs are autonomous and are some of the top-ranked institutions in India that offer admissions at undergraduate, postgraduate and PhD levels.
 Candidates can check the article for more details on each IIT college fee.